martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 With most service providers in all countries and regions where Microsoft offers Calling Plans, business hours are 9am to 5pm, in the time zone that their porting team is located.

-In the USA and Canada, you can choose any target porting time between 8am (U.S. Eastern Time) to 8pm (U.S. Eastern Time).
+For United States user numbers, you can choose any target porting time between 8am (U.S. Eastern Time) to 8pm (U.S. Eastern Time).

-Toll-Free number port times are scheduled starting at 11:30am (U.S. Eastern Time).
+For Canada numbers, including user and Toll-Free numbers, and for USA Toll-Free numbers, port times are scheduled at 11:30am (U.S. Eastern Time).
 If an earlier time is required, a special request can be submitted through the [Telephone Number Services - Service Desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md).

-- Choosing a target time late in the business day means that if something goes wrong and we need the help of the losing carrier to resolve the issue, you could have a scenario where we have to wait until the next business day for the issue to be resolved.
+- Choosing a target time late in the business day means that if something goes wrong and Microsoft's Telephone Number Services team needs the help of the losing service provider to resolve the issue, you could have a scenario where Microsoft must wait until the next business day for the issue to be resolved.
 For example, some service provider porting teams are only available until 5pm (Eastern Time) for support.

 ## Related topics